 Career Central was born in 2012 when Sue Hancock (a New Zealand secondary school careers advisor) joined forces with a savvy student (Tim Hampton) to design and develop a career management system for the school.
 Today Career Central has grown from a simple file-maker programme to a fully comprehensive web-based career management system.
-The programme is integrated with all major school information system providers. and is used by around a third of New Zealand secondary schools.

 Sue Hancock – Director, Career Central

 Sue holds an undergraduate degree in Science with a Graduate Diploma in Teaching from the University of Waikato, as well as a Graduate certificate in Career Development from Auckland University of Technology.
 Sue has 25 years’ experience in education with eight years’ experience in career guidance.
-In 2012 she teamed up with then student, Tim Hampton, to develop Career Central, a digital platform designed to assist students, careers advisors, and teachers to develop and manage career plans.

 Kate McBeath – Director, Bulls-Eye

 Kate holds an undergraduate degree in Psychology & Management and a post-graduate Diploma in Business (HRM) from The University of Auckland.
 Prior to setting up Bulls-Eye, Kate spent 15 years working in consulting, organisational development and human resources in a number of local and international businesses.

 Career Central has the backing of a small team of developers and support staff at their base in Matamata, New Zealand.
 In addition, in Australia, we partner with Wonde (for school data connection) and Amazon Web Services (for server hosting).